Demographics of Brazil: Racial composition

 A map of predominant racial groups by municipality.

 Brazilians are one of the most diverse populations in the world, as a result of the crosses between peoples from three continents: the European colonizers, represented mainly by the Portuguese; Africans; and the autochthonous Amerindians.
 By 1500, around 2.5 million indigenous people were living in the area of what is now Brazil.
 It is estimated that about 500,000 Portuguese arrived in Brazil, between 1500 and 1808.
 The Portuguese-Amerindian admixture started soon after the arrival of the first Portuguese, in 1500.
 The native groups underwent a demographic decline due to conflicts with colonizers and diseases.
 Portugal remained as the only significant source of European immigrants to Brazil until 1808, when Brazilian ports were legally opened to all friendly nations.
 From then, Brazil received increasing numbers of immigrants, mostly from Portugal, followed by Italy, Spain, and Germany.
 In the 20th century, Asian immigrants also starting arriving, mainly from Japan, but also from Lebanon and Syria.

 The Brazilian Institute of Geography and Statistics (IBGE), which has conducted censuses in Brazil since 1940, racially classifies the Brazilian population in five categories: Branco (White), "Pardo" (brown), Preto (Black), Amarelo (Yellow - for people of East-Asian descent, such as Japanese, Chinese, Korean), and Indígena (Indigenous).
 Brazilians tend to classify themselves racially based on physical appearance, such as skin pigmentation, hair type, nose shape, and lip shape.
 There appears to be no racial descent rule operational in Brazil and it is even possible for two full siblings differing in color to belong to completely diverse racial categories.
 A 2016 survey found out that approximately 17–19% of Brazilian families have full siblings who are identified as different races.
 More than 80% of families with different-race siblings had one sibling identified as White and another identified as Pardo (brown).
 About 40% of families with one White and one non-White parent have different-race siblings.

+Mixed-race marriages increased from 8.2% of all marriages in 1960 to 30.7% in 2010.
+Demographers attribute this trend to changes in the country's ethnic composition.
+Between 2000 and 2022, the proportion of the population identifying as white declined from 53.7% to 43.5%, while the proportion identifying as pardo (brown) increased from 38.5% to 45.3%, making pardos the country's largest self-identified ethnic group.